mauriciojost/olympus-photosync/README.md

 ## 2.d.
 Use the Graphical User Interface (**new!**)

-This is a recently added feature, so may be lacking some basic features.

-I am open to feedback.
+This is a recently added feature, so be cool!
+I am very open to feedback.

 ![GUI](doc/images/gui-sample-v0.13.png)